lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 ---

 This section introduced the core utility functions in Lodash for handling numbers.
 These functions provide convenient methods for common number operations in daily development.
-Next, you can continue to explore the [Object](./api-object.md) related functions to learn how to efficiently manipulate and process objects.
+Next, you can continue to explore the [Object](./api-object.md) related functions to learn how to efficiently manipulate and handle objects.